juji-io/site/blog/can-i-build-my-chatbot-with-gpt-4-how-hard-is-it.md

 In general, while GPT-4 could help provide NLU and NLG capabilities, it will take tremendous amounts of engineering efforts to build a practical two-way conversational chatbot that can achieve multiple tasks.
 Budget 3-5 full-time engineers for about 12-18 months ($2 to $2.5 million) to build a chatbot to support a set of specific tasks.
 If you wish to support a wide variety of types of tasks, it would require even more effort.

+### Key Expertise Required

+In addition to the expertise required for building a Custom Q&A Chatbot and a Custom Interview Chatbot, building a Custom Two-way Conversational Chatbots also requires the following expertise:

+* System Architecture
+* ML Algorithm

+Furthermore, to ensure the performance of such system, the following expertise is also desirable:

+* Operation
+* Distributed System

 ## Type V: Custom, Two-way conversational Chatbots with Third-Party Integration

 In an enterprise, chatbots often need to be integrated with other systems to fulfill their tasks.
 For example, AI is far from perfect, organizations may want to integrate AI chatbots with a live human chat system so users can be transitioned to human agents who can further help them whenever needed (see an example of AI-Human handoff below).